 Where to stay

 Kuta offers a wide range of accommodation options from budget guesthouses to mid-range and luxury hotels.
-The most inexpensive guesthouses are located along Poppies 1, Poppies 2, and Jalan Benesari.
-Good mid-range rooms are available in the Legian area.
-Bali Sandy Cottages, Bounty Hotel, and Old Poppies are some of the nice moderately priced options in Kuta.
+The most inexpensive guesthouses are located along Poppies Lane 1, Poppies Lane 2, and Jalan Benesari, like H-ostel Bali *.
+Good mid-range rooms are available in the Legian area, such as Pujihouse One *.
+For more luxury without breaking the bank check out the popular Poppies Bali and Alaya Resort Kuta *.
 You can find most of the luxurious hotels can in Tuban and northern Seminyak area.

 How to get thereFly into Ngurah Rai International Airport in Bali.
 This airport, popularly known as Denpasar International Airport, is served by many international and domestic airlines such as Garuda Indonesia, Singapore Airlines, Thai International, Korean Air, etc. From the airport, you can either opt for a prepaid taxi or a metered taxi.
 Metered taxis are cheaper but you’ll have to walk out of airport area to get this option.